top of page

 Mental Health Therapist

-adolescent to young adults, the elderly and disabled individuals.
+adolescent to young adults, the elderly and disabled adults.
 Emily specializes in working with anxiety,

 Emily is a person-centered therapist that views the therapeutic experience as collaborative.
-Emily uses a
+Emily uses an

-of creating a safe space for you to share what brings you to therapy.
-And that this first starts with recognizing
+therapist Emily focuses on creating a safe and non-judgmental space for you to share what brings you to

-that coming to therapy can be hard, but can be rewarding too.
-Emily strives to empower her clients to see
+understanding that coming to therapy can be hard but also rewarding.
+Emily strives to empower her

 Emily attended UNC-Greensboro earning her Bachelor's in Social Work (BSW) in 2010 and earned her